caratrb/bundler/README.md

 ### Other questions

-To see what has changed in recent versions of Bundler, see the [CHANGELOG](https://github.com/caratrb/carat/blob/master/CHANGELOG.md).
+To see what has changed in recent versions of Carat, see the [CHANGELOG](https://github.com/caratrb/carat/blob/master/CHANGELOG.md).

-Feel free to chat with the Bundler core team (and many other users) on IRC in the  [#bundler](irc://irc.freenode.net/bundler) channel on Freenode, or via email on the [Bundler mailing list](http://groups.google.com/group/ruby-bundler).
+Feel free to chat with the Carat core team (and many other users) on IRC in the  [#bundler](irc://irc.freenode.net/bundler) channel on Freenode, or via email on the [Carat mailing list](http://groups.google.com/group/ruby-bundler).

 ### Contributing

-If you'd like to contribute to Bundler, that's awesome, and we <3 you.
-There's a guide to contributing to Bundler (both code and general help) over in [DEVELOPMENT](https://github.com/caratrb/carat/blob/master/DEVELOPMENT.md)
+If you'd like to contribute to Carat, that's awesome, and we <3 you.
+There's a guide to contributing to Carat (both code and general help) over in [DEVELOPMENT](https://github.com/caratrb/carat/blob/master/DEVELOPMENT.md)